abhishekkhurmi/RestAutomated/README.md

 # RestAutomated
-Test automation framework using for Rest API using Java with RestAssured
+Test automation framework for Rest API using Java with RestAssured.